louisae452/piggy-before-the-infection-started/README.md

 ### The home page.

-The home page will contain a brief introduction to the series, a section in which users can find out more about the series by going on to its Wikijpedia pages or play the associated Roblox game, a section to show the award nominations the series has received, a news section, and a section to go to the gallery or send a message to the creator.
+The home page will contain a brief introduction to the series, a section in which users can find out more about the series by going on to its Wikipedia pages or play the associated Roblox game, a section to show the award nominations the series has received, a news section, and a section to go to the gallery or send a message to the creator.

 [Wireframe for the large screen version of the home page.](assets/images/readme-images/home-wire-large.png)